tigera-solutions/aks-workshop-prep/README.md

    az aks stop --resource-group $RESOURCE_GROUP --name $CLUSTERNAME
    ```

-10. To start your cluster when the workshop time has came use:
+10. To start your cluster when the workshop time has come use:

     ```bash
     az aks start --resource-group $RESOURCE_GROUP --name $CLUSTERNAME